jodymgustafson/stack-vm/readme.md

     end

 ## ByteCode
-The instructions sent to the VM are a stream of OpCodes followed by zero, one or two numbers and/or strings.
+The instructions sent to the VM are a stream of OpCodes followed by zero or one numbers or strings.
 ```
 [
-    OpCode, (string|number)?, (string|number)?, ...
+    OpCode, (string|number)?, ...
 ]
 ```